CPTSD Therapy for the Lasting Impact of Emotionally Unsafe Relationships

 Yes.
 Telehealth can be a strong fit for this work when it supports regulation, consistency, and containment.

-Recovery from emotional abuse and neglect is about reclaiming your sense of self, agency, and emotional safety.
+Recovery from emotionally unsafe relationships, including emotional abuse and neglect, is about reclaiming your sense of self, agency, and emotional safety.
 It is work for adults who are ready to engage thoughtfully and deeply, and who want their past to stop quietly organizing their present.

 In trauma-specialized therapy, we work to: